Manzey/learning-docker/1/README.md

 # 1. Vagrant demo version

-If encounter error message due to Hyper-V crash with VirtualBox, delete .vagrant and run vagrant up again
+If encounter error message due to Hyper-V crash with VirtualBox, delete .vagrant and run vagrant up again.
+Only works with VirtualBox so far.
+Hyper-V does not seem to forward ports properly.

 ## Files
 The vagrant file builds a CentOS/7 box.
 The startup process in split into different files: